 Disjoint (or Mutually Exclusive) Intervals: Two intervals are disjoint if they share no common elements.
 In set notation this is expressed as

 [ A \cap B = \varnothing, ] where (A) and (B) are the sets representing the intervals.
-Here's one way to look at it: the intervals ((1,3)) and ((4,6)) are disjoint because their intersection is empty.
+As an example, the intervals ((1,3)) and ((4,6)) are disjoint because their intersection is empty.
 In interval notation the same relationship is simply noted by stating that the endpoints do not overlap: “(1 < x < 3) and (4 < x < 6) have no common (x).” -

 Union of Intervals: The union gathers all elements that belong to at least one of the sets.
 If the intervals are disjoint, the union is written as a collection of separate intervals, often enclosed in curly braces.
-Here's a good example: the set of all real numbers satisfying (x < 2) or (x > 5) is
+As an example, the set of all real numbers satisfying (x < 2) or (x > 5) is

 [ {x \in \mathbb{R} \mid x < 2\ \cup\ x > 5} = (-\infty, 2) \cup (5, \infty). ]